softwareguru/airflowsummit-website/content/speakers/ivan-sayapin/_index.md

  - 2023
 ---

 Ivan Sayapin is a software engineer with the Data Platform Engineering team at Bloomberg in New York.
 His main responsibilities are maintaining and scaling the team’s configuration-driven data ingestion pipeline.
-He previously worked in Bloomberg’s London office as an Data Analyst for the European Mortgage-Backed Securities team in the firm’s Data department, where he focused on automating team processes and data validation checks.
+He previously worked in Bloomberg’s London office as an Data Analyst for the European Mortgage-Backed Securities team in the firm’s Data department.
+Ivan earned a bachelor's degree in mathematics with economics from the London School of Economics and Political Science.